 Just because business is good right now, doesn’t mean that will always be the case.
-Most businesses have lean times, so you should make sure that you’re keeping back enough capital to help you navigate harder times.
+Most businesses have lean times, so you should make sure that you’re keeping back enough capital to help you navigate those leaner times.
 Until you know that your business can handle heavy spending, be money conscious about each and every purchase.

 Mistake #4 Hiring “bargains” instead of “experts”

 One of the biggest challenges for growing companies is the urgency they feel to hire when demand for their products or services suddenly increases.
 This urgency can lead to mistakes when stringing together a bigger team quickly.
 Some hire employees based on their pay grade rather than their expertise, which can cost more in the end.
 Hiring bargain staff might allow you to get twice as many employees, but if those employees don’t have the skills or motivation required to hit their targets it could cost you more in the long-run.
 Remember, you get what you pay for.

 Fast growth does not guarantee longevity.
 If your business is starting to grow, don’t stop aggressively nurturing it until it forms solid roots.